AliaksandrBulava/group2/task-2/README.md

-#Principle of software developmen Task2
+#Principle of software development Task2
 When calculating the volume of a complex figure, have to apply the KISS principle